Savage Sisters: Production

 The film's estimated budget was $250,000.

 The film's star, Gloria Hendry, later recalled, "John Ashley was a lot of fun, a very positive individual with a lot of energy.
 A free spirit.
 It was the first time I had ever gone to Manila, to the Philippines, to work...
 I spent three wonderful months there.
 I learned a lot about the country and their process of doing films."

 The film was originally called Ebony, Ivory and Jade and strongly featured martial arts.
 However, by the time the film was released, several martial arts films had not performed well, so the advertising campaign focused instead on the movie being about a Patty Hearst-type liberation army.

 Reception

 The Chicago Tribune said that "only the broadly comic performance of Sid Haig... breaks the monotony of it all."

 The Los Angeles Times called it "one of the better lurid potboilers to come out of the Philippines...
 Romero's direction is snappy... amusing as a sort of very broad live action cartoon."

 Diabolique magazine wrote that Ashley was "especially fun" in the film "as a mustachioed, cigar-smoking conman type figure, doing push ups in leopard print underwear and bedding the three leads, indicating Ashley might have enjoyed a decent career as a character actor in later years had he so chosen."

+TV Guide described the film as follows: "a baffling picture about a group of rifle-wielding women who back a revolution on some faceless banana-republic island.
+Luckily, it doesn't take itself too seriously and emerges as just another of director Romero's exploitative island films."